 This library must export a function GetMYTYPE.
 The option subtype enables CONNECT to have the name of the exported function and to use the new table type.
-Other options are interpreted by the OEM type and can also be specified within the option_list option.
+Other options are interpreted by the OEM type and can also be specified within the option\list option.

-Column definitions can be unspecified only if the external wrapper is able to return this information.
+Column definitions can be unspecified only if the external wrapper can return this information.
 For this it must export a function ColMYTYPE returning these definitions in a format acceptable by the CONNECT discovery function.